 In Chinese, there is a phrase called Chong Xi, which is when a wedding is expected to bring happiness after a time of negativity.
 After all that had happened, we were excited to finally celebrate and embrace a happier time with our family and friends.

 Learning to embrace life once again came from having a new welcoming family.
 Clayton and I both come from traditional Chinese families where the family institution is the pinnacle of strength.
-It was their warmth and encouragement that completed my circle, and which allowed us to once again plan for our future.
+It was their warmth and encouragement that completed my circle and which allowed us to once again plan for our future.
 In Chinese, there is a phrase called Chong Xi, which is when a wedding is expected to bring happiness after a time of negativity.
 After all that had happened, we were excited to finally celebrate and embrace a happier time with our family and friends.

 In January 2020, we got engaged—still living across the country from one another!—and began planning a destination wedding in New York City.
 Firmly rooted in Chinese tradition, I also needed to find an auspicious date.
 Having luck and good fortune on the wedding day was an important planetary alignment and we settled on October 18, 2020.
 We wanted a Sunday and, on the Chinese calendar, there were only two Sundays—the other was the 4th but 8 is a lucky number in Chinese so we went with the 18th.
-By February, I had already booked the venue, ordered my dress, hired an amazing wedding planner, and even had custom designed wedding invites ready to print.
+By February, I had already booked the venue, ordered my dress, hired an amazing wedding planner, and even had custom-designed wedding invites ready to print.
 Before I could compliment myself for a job well done, along came the pandemic in March and again we were faced with a new challenge of Now What?

-Initially, I tried to use my scientific training and take a logical approach but instead, I was purely driven by my emotions about the end of the world as I knew it.
+Initially, I tried to use my scientific training and take a logical approach, but instead, I was purely driven by my emotions about the end of the world as I knew it.
 There was no amount of scientific data being presented by any government official that would endorse or negate our decisions so that approach was futile.

-In the end, there were two processes I followed to overcome our challenges: Prioritization and Rationalization.
-My initial discussion with my fiancé felt like someone trying to convince someone else that life truly was worth living, while I was sporadically sobbing through his rationalized arguments.
+In the end, there were two processes I followed to overcome our challenges: prioritization and rationalization.
+My initial discussion with my fiance felt like someone trying to convince someone else that life truly was worth living while I was sporadically sobbing through his rationalized arguments.
 Although having a large wedding may not be in the cards now, that didn’t translate into not getting married.
 His reassurance was key to our decision for having a civil ceremony on our scheduled date.
 (Our guests to join via Zoom.)
 Countless tissues later, I realized our love was much more important than how we celebrated that love to others.

 Next came the rationale for why we were delaying our wedding celebration: Maintaining the safety and health of our family and friends was the first of the utmost importance.
-Yet, the delay also gave us a new milestone: The renewal of our vows a year later.
+Yet the delay also gave us a new milestone: the renewal of our vows a year later.
 The support and validation of our decision were critical during this time, not only from those closest to us but also from the wedding planner and vendors whose expertise facilitated making rational and educated decisions.
 “You don’t know what you don’t know” nor should we be expected to know everything.
-The wedding process has so many intricacies and with the help of additional cheerleaders in our corner, we've turned our indecisiveness into solid decisions and a challenging situation into a positive experience.
+The wedding process has so many intricacies, and with the help of additional cheerleaders in our corner, we've turned our indecisiveness into solid decisions and a challenging situation into a positive experience.
 In October, we'll still have our perfect wedding day, and we'll also have a new day to recognize our landmark anniversary a year later.